joshuarome/Computer-science/bob.md

 Like previously, ```bpc_reserved``` is a global list which contains 14 items, however, instead of containing the number of comptuers avaliable in each building.
 It contains a ```Boolean``` (a value which can either store ```True```, or ```False```) used to check if the building already has a computer reserved or not (to prevent users from reserving more than one computer).
 These are all set to ```False``` as since the program has just started they obviously haven't reserved any yet.

 ![](http://i.imgur.com/DXRYyZ3.png)

+The next step was to create the main backbone of the program: ```bpc_run```.
+This procedure is to be called when each button is pressed